-Here are links to a number of fascinating historic maps of what is now Virginia-Highland, and of Atlanta:
+Here are links to a number of fascinating historic maps of what is now The Virginia-Highland, and of Atlanta:

 ![]() |